Professor of Urban Studies and Planning

 - Director, Oregon Transportation Research & Education Consortium (OTREC)

-- Director, Center for Transportation Studies
+- Director, National Institute for Transportation & Communities (NITC)

 - USP 456/556 Urban Transportation: Problems and Policies